February 1999 Kurdish protests: Background

 In October 1998 after diplomatic pressure and military threats, Abdullah Öcalan was forced to leave his safe haven in Syria, going to Moscow, Russia, where he was not allowed to stay.
 In November he flew to Rome, Italy. the Italian government did not want to allow Öcalan, however they were legally not permitted to extradite him to any country that imposed the death penalty.
 After being denied entrance to Germany, the Netherlands and France, Öcalan went to the Greek island of Corfu on February 1, 1999.
 He was flown to Nairobi, Kenya the next day.

 He was captured in on February 15, 1999, while being transferred from the Greek embassy to Jomo Kenyata international airport Nairobi, in an operation by the Millî İstihbarat Teşkilâtı with debatable help of CIA or Mossad.
 The Greek consul who harboured him, George Costoulas, said that his life was in danger after the operation.
 A Kenyan minister was forced to resign for allowing Öcalan and his guards to enter the country.

 Protests

 Turkey

 In Turkey, violent protests broke out after the news of Öcalan's capture broke and troops were forced to fight protesters in many major cities.

 In Istanbul, protesters used hit and run tactics to torch vehicles and a petrol bomb was hurled at a bus belonging to Turkish Prime Minister Bülent Ecevit's Democratic Left Party, as police rounded up hundreds of PKK supporters.

 In total over 1,000 people were arrested and two prisoners set themselves on fire in Turkey, at least one of which died of his injuries.

 Iran

 A massive Kurdish riot took place in the Iranian city of Sanandaj, where a Kurdish majority resides.
 As a result, many were arrested and 3 Kurdish protesters were killed.
-The events prompted Kurdish activists to express their outrage on "Khattami's indifference".
+The events prompted Kurdish activists to express their outrage on "Khatami's indifference".